|City:||Inglewood, CA, USA|

 This is the final night of the tour.
 To celebrate it there are some holiday festivities on stage.
 First, during the acoustic set, Freddie and Brian performed a one-off version of White Christmas.
 Later, for the first encore of We Will Rock You, the band's bodyguard came on stage dressed as Santa Claus.
 Instead of the usual toys in Santa's sack, Freddie emerged from it in his silver lurex suit, as seen in the pictures above (and this one).
 He then sang the song on Santa's shoulders.

-The bulk of the pictures (and this pro pic) were taken during what was surely an outrageous second encore.
+The bulk of the pictures (and this pro pic) were taken during the outrageous second encore.
 Three hired belly dancers emerged, Queen's manager John Reid came on dressed as an elf, and crew members were dressed as reindeer, clowns, a walking Christmas tree and even a gingerbread man, among other characters.
-Balloons and blow up dolls were dropped onto the audience from above.
+Blow up dolls and 5,000 balloons were dropped onto the audience from above.

 The fifth picture is from the Spring '78 fan club magazine, and the seventh pic (later colour corrected by Nino Trovato) is from the website of one of the dancers, Denise Russo Heep.
 Another one of the dancers, Stasha Vlasuk, shares her story on her website.
 The third dancer was Jane Padgett.